ibexa/documentation-developer/docs/api/public_php_api_creating_content.md

 `ContentCreateStruct` (which extends `ContentStruct`) is created through [`ContentService::newContentCreateStruct`](https://github.com/ezsystems/ezpublish-kernel/blob/v7.5.3/eZ/Publish/API/Repository/ContentService.php#L486) (line 18), which receives the Content Type and the primary language for the Content item.
-(See [Translating content](#translating-content) for information about translating the Content item into other languages).
+For information about translating a Content item into other languages, see [Translating content](#translating-content).

 [`ContentStruct::setField`](https://github.com/ezsystems/ezpublish-kernel/blob/v7.5.3/eZ/Publish/API/Repository/Values/Content/ContentStruct.php#L31) (line 19) enables you to define the Field values.
 When the Field accepts a simple value, you can provide it directly, as in the example above.